Quasi-abelian category: Examples and non-examples

+Contrary to the claim by Beilinson, the category of complete separated topological vector spaces with linear topology is not quasi-abelian.
+On the other hand, the category of (arbitrary or Hausdorff) topological vector spaces with linear topology is quasi-abelian.

 History

 The concept of quasi-abelian category was developed in the 1960s.
 The history is involved.
 This is in particular due to Raikov's conjecture, which stated that the notion of a semi-abelian category is equivalent to that of a quasi-abelian category.
 Around 2005 it turned out that the conjecture is false.

 Left and right quasi-abelian categories

 By dividing the two conditions in the definition, one can define left quasi-abelian categories by requiring that cokernels are stable under pullbacks and right quasi-abelian categories by requiring that kernels stable under pushouts.